adamchalabi/Soton-Student-Journal-Club/README.md

 Many interesting topics in theoretical physics rely on a number of concepts and ideas that aren't usually covered in a masters degree.
 For this reason we'll reserve term 1 for more foundational topics before moving on to slightly more advanced topics as the academic year goes on.

 # Contribute
 To contribute simply create a github account and send me an email with your username.
-I'll add you as a collaborator which gives you permission to edit.
+I'll then send you an invite through github which you need to accept before you can edit.

 # Contact
 If you have any queries, suggestions etc. please get in touch with me (Adam).
 My email is a.chalabi@soton.ac.uk .
 I can usually be found in office 54/5016.